 Both the Deer Creek and the Cosumnes River riparian corridors bordering the property provide suitable nesting habitat for Swainson's hawks due to the size and proximity of the large trees found within the riparian corridors to the farmed fields within the property.
 Generally, Swainson's hawks utilize nesting sites in large trees bordering open fields due to the availability of foraging opportunities and prey items in close proximity to their nesting sites.
 These riparian habitats also provide suitable foraging and cover habitat for a variety of wildlife species including prey items for Swainson's hawks.
-According to the 2005 EDR, Swainson's hawks were suspected of nesting in the large Valley oaks along Deer Creek near the northwestern end of the property (Williams Wildland Consulting 2005).
-As of the May 24, 2010 site visit, stick nests were not observed within the riparian corridor near Deer Creek.
-A stick nest was observed on the south side of the Cosumnes River near photo point 2.
+According to the 2005 Easement Documentation Report, Swainson's hawks were suspected of nesting in the large Valley oaks along Deer Creek near the northwestern end of the property (Williams Wildland Consulting 2005).
+As of the April 26, 2011 site visit, stick nests were not observed within the Deer Creek riparian corridor within or adjacent to the property; however, a stick nest was observed on the north side of the Cosumnes River near photo point 3 (see Figure 2).
+This stick nest was occupied by a brooding raptor in the Buteo genus, but the hawk species could not be identified since the hawk was sitting low in the nest with only its head visible.
 The riparian corridors of Deer Creek and the Cosumnes River adjacent to the property provide suitable nesting habitat for Swainson's hawks.